 Risks related to this strategy include credit risk and volatility risk.
 Credit risk involves the potential impairment of the timely payment of bond principal and interest when due.
 Declining tax receipts or user fee collections or rising expenses could impair a municipal entity's ability to make debt service payments to bond holders.
 Ratings downgrades could result and, in extreme cases, an issuer could default.
 Volatility risk is the potential for bond principal values to fluctuate as interest rates change.
 In general, prices of bonds with longer maturities and lower coupons are more sensitive to interest rate changes.
-This strategy generally has large exposures to securities with effective maturities of two years or less that have limited volatility sensitivity.
-Exposure to high coupon bonds with four to five year calls have higher, but still limited, volatility risk.
+This strategy generally has large exposures to securities with effective maturities of two years or less that have limited volatility risk.
 Bonds with ten to fifteen year maturities complement the shorter maturity components of these portfolios.
 These longer-term securities take advantage of the typical steepness of the municipal yield curve and provide the potential for increased returns.
 These longer-term bonds are subject to increased volatility risk.
 Volatility risk cannot be eliminated and price erosion may be experienced during periods of rapid interest rate increases.
 In addition, portfolios can be adversely affected by unexpected calls, reinvestment during low interest rate periods, and purchasing power erosion as inflation increases.